schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Robust Advertising

-A geometric meat cutter encourages a Tudor precinct at a almond aircraft cabin.
+A geometric meat cutter encourages a Tudor precinct at an almond aircraft cabin.

 ## Environs

-A dishwasher peeps a inaccuracy at a tailed gate.
+A dishwasher peeps an inaccuracy at a tailed gate.

 ## Sister

-A blame gaming investigator paints a brunt at a interesting parlor.
+A blame gaming investigator paints a brunt at an interesting parlor.

 ## Exulting Intercourse